yue2388253/inet/showcases/tsn/gatescheduling/sat/doc/index.rst

 .. figure:: media/delay.png
     :align: center

 The delay is constant for every packet, and within the specified constraint of 500us.
+Note that the traffic delay is symmetric among the different source and sink combinations (in contrast with the `Eager` case).

 The next sequence chart excerpt displays one packet as it travels from the packet source to the packet sink, with the delay indicated: